i-like-chip/i-like-chip.github.io/posts/4-HD-Stars-Sci-Fi-Scene.md

 ### Slowing Down

-I repeated the process of spinning the HDRI but this time over 1 hour, and at 30fps as I found out this is preferred by YouTube.
+I repeated the process of spinning the HDRI but this time over 1 hour, and at 30fps for a smoother result.
 The render required about 250GB of free space as there were 108,000 4K frames, it took about 16hrs.

 Here's the result as a .gif: